Continuous Delivery vs Continuous Deployment: Key Differences and When to Use Each

 Continuous deployment to staging, continuous delivery to production.
 Every merge auto-deploys to a staging environment where QA, product managers, and stakeholders can review.
 Production deploys happen when the team is ready.
 This is the most common pattern for teams transitioning from manual deployments.

 Different pipelines for different risk levels.
 Frontend changes to marketing pages might auto-deploy.
 Backend changes to authentication or billing go through a manual approval gate.
 The risk profile of the change determines the process, not a blanket policy.
+This pairs especially well with a trunk-based development workflow, where every commit lands on one main branch and risk is managed by the pipeline rather than by long-lived release branches.

 Feature flags bridge the gap.
 With feature flags, you can have continuous deployment (code goes to production automatically) while maintaining continuous delivery semantics (the feature is not released until someone enables the flag).
 This gives you the deployment speed of CD with the release control of delivery.